Ahmed Majdalani: Political career

 Majdalani is a member of the Palestinian National Council and the Executive Committee of the Palestine Liberation Organization (PLO).
 In 1998, he served as the Director-General of Arab and International Relations for the Palestinian National Authority.

 On 12 August 2009, following the death of Samir Ghawshah five days prior, Majdalani became Secretary-General of the Palestinian Popular Struggle Front (PPSF) after being elected by his party colleagues.
 Afterward, he stated that his goals were to strengthen Palestinian democratic institutions and encourage elections that would end the strife between Hamas, which controls the Gaza Strip, and Fatah, the dominant Palestinian faction in the West Bank.

 Palestinian minister

 Majdalani was appointed the government post of Minister of State in the 9th Palestinian government from February 2005 to March 2006, where his primary task was dealing with issues regarding the West Bank barrier.

-Most recently, he served as the Minister of Labor for the West Bank-based Palestinian Authority.
+He served as the Minister of Labor for the West Bank-based Palestinian Authority.
 He was appointed the post by Mahmoud Abbas, the Palestinian president, on 19 May 2009.

+In December 2011, Majdalani resigned from his position after a scandal that arose following words he said, without knowing that he was being recorded, against government organizations.

 On 13 April 2019, he was appointed Minister of Social Development in State of Palestine Government of April 2019.